Special Education Resident Teacher Program

-- RT is a two-year program which begins summer session.
+- RT is a one-year program which begins summer session.

 - Each RT assumes full responsibility for a special education caseload.

 What makes this program unique?

-- The appointment of the Resident Teachers as Graduate Teaching Assistants, therefore providing them with a tuition waiver or scholarship for most of the master's program.
+- The appointment of the Resident Teachers as Graduate Teaching Assistants, therefore providing them with a scholarship for most of the master's program.

 - The three layered mentorship: building level mentors, UND mentor and UND academic advisor.

 - The on-the-job training format while taking graduate courses makes for natural connections between research and practice and between the theoretical and real-life.